Extreme Value Statistics of the Halo and Stellar Mass Distributions at High Redshift: are JWST Results in Tension with {\Lambda}CDM?: Discussion Conclusions

 Redshift estimates of high redshift sources are often multimodal, leaving the possibility that many high redshift candidates are, in fact, low-redshift interlopers \citep[see][]{zavala_dusty_2022} and the understanding of the necessary JWST instrument calibration is evolving \citep[][]{adams_discovery_2022}.
 With regards to stellar mass, estimates are sensitive to a number of modelling assumptions during the SED fitting process, such as the assumed initial mass function (IMF) and stellar population synthesis (SPS) model.
 A clear example of this is the $z \sim 17$ object analysed by \cite{donnan_evolution_2022,harikane_comprehensive_2022,naidu_schrodingers_2022}; the estimates from these different studies, using a variety of different modelling assumptions, cover almost 1 dex in stellar mass.

 At the highest redshifts, it is possible that Population III star formation may contribute up to 3-4 times the number of UV photons \citep{harikane_comprehensive_2022}, boosting nebular emission in the rest-frame optical, which can bias stellar mass and SFR estimates.
 These first stars are also expected to have a significantly top heavy IMF, which can complicate their interpretation using standard SPS models.
 The assumed prior on the star formation history can also have a large effect on derived stellar mass estimates \citep{tacchella_jwst_2022,whitler_star_2022,tacchella_stellar_2022}.
-Models suggest high redshift galaxies have rising star formation histories \citep{finlator_smoothly_2011,wilkins_first_2022}; using incompatible functional forms can lead to significant biases \citep{carnall_how_2019}. \cite{steinhardt_templates_2022} recently highlighted the impact of using templates calibrated or derived from lower redshift conditions, leading to offsets in stellar mass estimates of high redshift sources of up to 1-1.6 dex.
+Models suggest high redshift galaxies have rising star formation histories \citep{finlator_smoothly_2011,wilkins_first_2022}; using incompatible functional forms can lead to significant biases \citep{carnall_how_2019}. \cite{steinhardt_templates_2022} recently highlighted the impact of using templates calibrated or derived from lower redshift conditions, leading to offsets in stellar mass estimates of high redshift sources of up to 1-1.6 dex. \cite{mason_brightest_2022} estimates the maximal UV luminosity assuming all gas in a halo is converted into stars over a timescale that maximises the UV emission ($\sim 10 \; \mathrm{Myr}$), and found that the upper limit derived is higher than that measured in recent HST \& JWST results \citep{bouwens_new_2021,donnan_evolution_2022}.
 AGN contamination can also bias both stellar mass and redshift estimates \citep[see][]{inayoshi_lower_2022}, and may be a particularly pertinent contaminant in the analysis presented here; it is in the most massive halos that the most massive central black holes are expected to reside.
 However, the EVS formalism presented here does allow us to place wide priors on these processes, producing self-consistent PDFs that take into account many of these uncertainties.
 As our understanding of the physics of galaxy formation at high redshift improves, these priors can be narrowed, allowing for more precise limits on the maximum halo and stellar mass at a given redshift to be made.

 We do not take account of the effect on our predictions of surveys taken from multiple areas of the sky. \cite{behroozi_most_2018} argue that such a survey approach increases the chance that a single survey will contain an outlier.
 However, we note that the effect of observational errors leading to Eddington and Malmquist bias has a much larger effect on the predicted probabilities.
 Including this cosmic variance effect within the EVS framework is left for future work.